-Reverse Transfer Credits are credits transferred from another accredited community college or university that will allow students to obtain an Associate in Arts degree.
+Reverse Transfer Credits are credits transferred from another accredited community college or university that will allow students to obtain an Associate in Arts degree or an Associate in Science Degree.
 If a student has at least 25% of required coursework with Copiah-Lincoln Community College, they will qualify for reverse transfer credits to be applied towards their degree.
 Copiah-Lincoln Community College can only accept credits for classes that are listed in the Co-Lin college catalog.
 Not all earned credits can be accepted as transfer credits.